styfore/rocketbotte/README.md

 - command_prefix: default : '!'
 - user_id: the user id who belongs to the authentification token
 - max_retry: number of attempt restart after an uncaught exception, default to 5

+## logging

+This library use loguru for logging.
+To see logs explicit ask for by using  `logger.enable("rocketbotte")`